mikepan/GameEngineBook/text/03-LogicBricks.md

 #### Motion <a id="Motion"></a>

-_"My body move, move, my body …move!"_[md]hippo dance/pickup line (one of the best moments of DreamWorks' _Madagascar 2_).
+_"My body move, move, my body …move!"_ - hippo dance/pickup line (one of the best moments of DreamWorks' _Madagascar 2_).

 It moves, but it does it in distinct ways.
-For example, an animated character will use an actuator to control the bones and a Motion actuator to control the general movement of the object into the scene[md]its orientation and position.
+For example, an animated character will use an actuator to control the bones and a Motion actuator to control the general movement of the object into the scene - its orientation and position.
 So unless the game character is doing a windmill exercise, your walking cycle will need this actuator.
-As a matter of fact, any object[md]with or without an action assigned to it[md]may need to rotate and move around.
+As a matter of fact, any object (with or without an action assigned to it) may need to rotate and move around.
 Therefore, this is one of the most important actuators and vastly used for a game.
 Let's take a deep look at the two available methods: Simple Motion and Servo Control.

 >**Rotate It Just a Bit**
 >